nilium/gitlab-runner/docs/configuration/runner_autoscale_aws_fargate/index.md

 ## Step 9: Update permissions of `ecsTaskExecutionRole` role

 1. Go to [https://console.aws.amazon.com/iam/home#/roles](https://console.aws.amazon.com/iam/home#/roles)
-1. Choose the ecsTaskExecutionRole
+1. Find `ecsTaskExecutionRole` using search and click this role.
-1. Click Attach policies
+1. Click `Attach policies`
-1. Choose AmazonSSMReadOnlyAccess
+1. Choose `AmazonSSMReadOnlyAccess`.
-1. Click Attach policy
+1. Click `Attach policy`.

 At this point the GitLab Runner Manager and Fargate Driver are configured and ready to start executing jobs on AWS Fargate.

-### Step 10: Testing the configuration
+## Step 10: Testing the configuration

 Your configuration should now be ready to use.

-1. Go to your test project -> CI/CD -> Pipelines
+1. Go to your test project -> CI/CD -> Pipelines.
-1. Click New
+1. Click `Run Pipeline`.
 1. Schedule a new pipeline for master branch.